hao-beixi/f22-assignments/SETUP0_ROSWorkspace.md

     sent to the /rosout topic.
 The /rosout node subscribes to the /rosout topic to record the messages into a log file.

+At this point, please continue setting up your assignment repository as in the [SETUP1_GitAssignmentRepo.md](SETUP1_GitAssignmentRepo.md) instructions.